 Produce generally tastes better when you buy it in season.
 Though the summer harvest may seem like the best time for fresh fruits and vegetables, plenty of tasty things grow in colder weather and tropical climates.
-Look for fruits and vegetables in season in November to add a burst of color and flavor to your fall menu.
+Look for the fruits and vegetables that are in season in November to add a burst of color and flavor to your fall menu.

 Fruits in Season in November

 - Oranges: Ubiquitous in grocery stores all year long, oranges taste best during their natural harvest season from November through March.
+Always refreshing out-of-hand, oranges can also be incorporated into a chicken dish, salad, and dessert sauce.
+The citrus fruit is very high in vitamin C and provides a good dose of fiber.

 - Persimmons: Resembling a tomato but even more abundant in vitamin A, the persimmon ripens into a custard-like, honeyed softness that tastes delicious simply spooned out of the skin.
 Choose Hachiya persimmons once they reach almost to the point of mushiness to avoid an unpleasantly tannic flavor.
-You can enjoy the sweet flavor of Fuyu persimmons while they still retain some crispness; chop them for an exotic addition to salads, salsas, and oatmeal.
+You can enjoy the sweet flavor of Fuyu persimmons while they still retain some crispness; chop them for a colorful addition to salads, salsas, and oatmeal.

 Vegetables in Season in November

 - Beets: Stored properly, fall harvest beets last all winter.
 Roast, grill, or steam them for an earthy-sweet dose of calcium, iron, and folate.
+This root vegetable, available in other colors besides purple, are a welcome salad ingredient, and are often enjoyed pickled.

 - Brussels sprouts: Carry a stalk of Brussels sprouts through the checkout line at the grocery store, and you will surely turn a few heads.
 It takes a bit of work to separate the mini cabbages from the woody stem, but most stores sell them loose or already trimmed and packaged.
 Try roasted Brussels sprouts with chorizo for a spicy dish full of beneficial vitamins, minerals, and omega 3 fatty acids.
+Brussels are also an ideal vegetable to incorporate into a gratin.

 - Chard: The most colorful of the leafy greens, chard (also called Swiss chard) has a reputation as a nutritional powerhouse.
 It's no wonder because chard delivers vitamins K, A, C; vital magnesium; and respectable amounts of potassium, iron, and fiber.
+A natural partner for bacon, this leafy green is also delicious stuffed.

 - Daikon: A large, mildly spicy radish that looks like a white carrot, daikon stars in Asian dishes.
 Enjoy it stir-fried, pickled, fermented, or thinly shaved and raw, and get the added benefit of a healthy dose of vitamin B6, among other essential nutrients.